zsimic/TopCoderAnts/README.md

 Following that direction won't always be possible of course (because of obstacles, or because the end of the board is met).
 If no path can be found within 7ms, the ant will basically switch to the 'next slice' and explore that.
-It will keep incrementing its slice until it can make progress.
+It will keep incrementing its 'slice number' until it can make progress.
-If it can't make progress after 2 full rotations (having tried every slice twice), it gives up and becomes a guard (goes back to nest and stays put there) to avoid consuming CPU cycles for nothing
+If it can't make progress after 2 full rotations (having tried every slice twice), it gives up and becomes a guard (goes back to nest and stays put) to avoid consuming CPU cycles for nothing.

-I've upload a video illustrating an ant exploring its board using this algorithm [here](http://www.youtube.com/watch?v=GbUTx1at1XY).
+I've uploaded a video illustrating an ant exploring its board using this algorithm [here](http://www.youtube.com/watch?v=GbUTx1at1XY).
 The black cells are obstacles, while the gray ones are yet-unexplored.
 The moving blue cell is the ant, while green cells contain food.

 ## Going back to the nest
 When an ant finds food, its mission becomes to bring it back to the nest immediately.
 For that, it will first try and find the shortest path to the nest using the other variant of the A* algorithm.
-If no path can be found in less than 7ms, it will fall back to simply following its **Trail** back to the nest (which is simply its path from the nest that it keeps up to date at every movement)
+If no path can be found in less than 3ms
+(these arbitrary time caps I mention came from experimenting, looking at how many ants got killed by the server basically for overstepping the 500ms turn time limit for the team), it will fall back to simply following its **Trail** back to the nest (which is simply its path from the nest that it keeps up to date at every movement)

 Food hauling